-The longer programme structure allows a rich network of relationships to grow, and since participants have the opportunity to get to know their fellow travellors and establish their place in the group, hence safety and trust are able to develop.
-This enables the group setting itself to become a potent container in which people can share their learnings and discover themselves through the ‘mirrors’ offered by others.
-Through this rich, careful process, participants gain a fuller understanding of how aspects of personal and collective identity interact, and how they can better manage and align with these dynamics.
+The longer programme structure allows a rich network of relationships to grow, and since participants have the opportunity to get to know their fellow travellors and establish their place in the group, safety and trust are able to develop.
+This enables the group setting itself to become a potent container in which people share their learnings and discover themselves through the ‘mirrors’ offered by others.
+Through this productive, yet careful process, participants gain a fuller understanding of how aspects of personal and collective identity interact, and how they can better manage and align with these dynamics.

 Weekend 1: 13-15 September